officient/pdf.js/README.md

 We found a patch that works for us but has not been merged yet: https://github.com/facebook/regenerator/pull/396 Our PDF.js fork uses this patch in our own [regenerator fork](https://github.com/officient/regenerator).

+### Removes origin check

+We removed the file origin check - because we are hosting on S3 instead of our own domain.

 ### Updated viewer

 We added our own styling and removed the sidebar and toolbar to have a minimalistic look for our mobile app.
 Where you only see zoom in/out buttons.